get started today

 Comparing Compounded Semaglutide and Ozempic: Effectiveness and Safety

-Both Compounded Semaglutide and Ozepmic contain the same active ingredient, which is Semaglutide.
+Both compounded semaglutide and Ozepmic contain the same active ingredient, which is semaglutide.
 So they will have similar effectiveness and side effects when compared side by side.
-The main difference is that Compounded Semaglutide is a custom-mixed medication that is designed to meet a person’s specific needs.
-This means that it can be available in different strengths or containing differing ingredients when needed.
+The main difference is that compounded semaglutide is a custom-mixed medication that is designed to meet a person’s specific needs.
+This means that it can be available in different strengths or contain differing ingredients when needed.
 This is especially helpful if a person has an allergy to a specific ingredient.

 Other Brand Names for Semaglutide: An Introduction to Wegovy

-Wegovy is another brand name for Semaglutide.
+Wegovy is another brand name for semaglutide.
 This means that Wegovy is the same medication as Ozempic, simply sold under a different brand name.
 For this reason, Wegovy works in the same way as Ozempic and has the same side effects and risks of taking it.
-Wegozy is also administered as a weekly injection.
+Wegovy is also administered as a weekly injection.

 Wegovy vs Ozempic: Cost and Accessibility